Posted by Lauren • September 1, 2021 (Last modified October 11, 2022) • 9 min read

 A short and efficient form, tailored to your company’s culture and the employee’s role, will be engaging for both the manager and employee to complete.
 Are you unsure if the form is too long?
 Ask someone else on your HR team (who didn’t write it) to complete the form for a quick check on length and clarity

-A common problem when filling out a review is recency bias.
+A common problem during the performance review process is recency bias.
 People tend to remember the events or tasks that happened most recently, which can make it difficult to give a comprehensive review for the full review period being evaluated.

 To combat this, encourage both managers and employees to take notes throughout the year.
 This will enable them to accurately recall events that may not be top of mind and creates a more specific performance review.
 Notes give context to performance while supporting competency ratings and creating discussion points for conversations between managers and employees.